Graduate Student Travel Fund

 The Graduate Student Travel Fund (GSTF) supports travel associated with SDSU graduate students' scholarly research and creative activities (RSCA).
 It is funded by Associated Students and managed by the College of Graduate Studies (CGS).

-For the 2024-2025 academic year, approximately $60,000 is available to support graduate student travel during three cycles:
+For the 2025-2026 academic year, approximately $60,000 is available to support graduate student travel during three cycles:

-- Fall (travel dates September 1 - December 31),
+2. Fall (travel dates September 1 - December 31), and

-- Spring (travel dates January 1 - June 30), and
+3. Spring (travel dates January 1 - June 30).

 The maximum award is $1,000 and must be used within each cycle's designated travel months.

-Importantly, if a student is selected for this award they will need to sign a form accepting the terms and conditions of the award and understand that the award funds are a reimbursement for travel expenses (as opposed to an advance) after travel has completed and the post-award report is submitted (see below).
+Importantly, if a student is selected for this award they will need to sign a form accepting the terms and conditions of the award and understand that the award funds are a reimbursement for travel expenses (as opposed to an advance) after travel has completed and the post-travel report is submitted (see below).
 It is the student's responsibility to ensure that all travel paperwork is on file with their home department, the university, and other campus partners, if necessary.
 It can take several weeks for award funds to appear in student awardees' my.SDSU accounts after all requirements have been fulfilled.

 Given that CGS receives a set amount of funding from Associated Students for this award program, the competitive review process results in many qualified applicants not being selected for funding.
 Due to the volume of applications, feedback will not be given to applicants after decisions are announced.